 Learn My Way is a website of free online courses for beginners, helping you develop digital skills to make the most of the online world.

-If you can provide computer access and friendly support to help at least three learners a month, then you can become a UK online centres partner receiving the full free package of benefits, including training for staff and the chance to apply for grants and funding.
+If you can provide computer access and friendly support to help at least three learners a month, then you can become a Online Centres Network partner receiving the full free package of benefits, including training for staff and the chance to apply for grants and funding.

-UK Online Centres have worked with social housing providers, health and social care providers, and many other organisations to help local residents to get online.
+Online Centres Network have worked with social housing providers, health and social care providers, and many other organisations to help local residents to get online.

 The Barclays Bank Digital Eagles scheme supports people to develop their computer and internet skills.
 If you need help to set up a new social group or club online you can go along to a Tea & Teach session at a local branch of Barclays.